FurJy/freqtrade_k8s/README.md

 4) Run a k8s pod
 Copy freqtrade-deployment.yaml and freqtrade-service.yaml into /etc/freqtrade
   sudo microk8s kubectl apply -f freqtrade-service.yaml,freqtrade-deployment.yaml
 ---PROFIT---

 ---HOW IT WORKS---
 1) k8s yaml files are based on default freqtrade docker-compose.yaml file; so it works almost the same way
-2) we copy user_data folder and select it in freqtrade-deployment.yaml as a volume (hostPath) SELECTING ONLY CONFIG.JSON DOESN'T WORK, FREQTRADE REQUIRES SOME MORE FILES; SO WE COPY A FOLDER
+2) we copy user_data folder (new user_data for every bot) and select it in freqtrade-deployment.yaml as a volume (hostPath) SELECTING ONLY CONFIG.JSON DOESN'T WORK, FREQTRADE REQUIRES SOME MORE FILES; SO WE COPY A FOLDER
 3) kubernetes uses a NodePort to expose an application port.
 NodePort ports pool starts from 30000.
 But you need to create new SERVICE AND DEPLOYMENT so that every pod will have it's own service, and every service will have it's own NodePort.

 ---DON'T FORGET---
 1) change &serviceName and &containerName variables in yaml files for every new service + pod. ofc &serviceName in freqtrade-deployment and freqtrade-service should be the same for one bot.
-2) if you want to check port for your bots => sudo microk8s kubectl get service
+2) if you want to check ports for your bots => sudo microk8s kubectl get service
  ![Screenshot 2023-04-23 172237](https://user-images.githubusercontent.com/93829120/233831267-b1cb041d-2888-4c49-bbf5-9a6ead844f75.png)
 3) if you want your kubernetes to have dashboard => sudo microk8s enable dashboard